sansevieria varieties

 This attractive snake plant cultivar has relatively broad leaves that can reach about 4 inches (10cm) across.
 With a height of about 2 feet (0.6m), it does not grow particularly tall, creating a dense, leafy-looking specimen.

-The foliage color is unique, with a silvery-green base color that is accentuated by thin dark green margins and light bands.
+The silvery green leaves that is accentuated by thin dark green margins and light bands.
 This plant works perfectly in both dark and light-colored pots for indoor setup.
-It will survive in lower light but may turn a darker green shade under these conditions.
+They will survive in lower light but may turn very dark green leaves under these conditions.

 S. trifasciata ‘Laurentii’